TobKed/blog/content/posts/2019_xx_xx_black.md

 ## Author

-The author of Black is Łukasz Langa from Poznań, Poland.
+The author of Black is Łukasz Langa, Pythonista from Poznań in Poland.
 He is a Python core developer and Python 3.8 release manager.

 ## Black